-Baked Salmon with Crispy Seaweed, Poached Egg & Asparagus
+Baked Salmon with Crispy Seaweed, Poached Egg and Asparagus

 Seaweed is a remarkable superfood, containing fibre, protein and an impressive range of minerals – such as iodine, needed for thyroid function, calcium for building and maintaining strong bones, iron for transporting oxygen around the body, and magnesium for a healthy immune system.
 Seaweed is definitely a food group we should be eating much more of.
 Look for sustainably sourced, hand-harvested seaweed if possible, to support the local ecosystem.

 Heat a saucepan, then pour in the millet and toast it for 2 minutes, stirring constantly.
 Pour in the boiling water, reduce the heat, then cover the pan and cook for 15 minutes.

 Thinly slice half the lemon and cut the slices into half-moons.
 Trim the asparagus.

 Place the salmon fillets on a baking tray, layer over the lemon slices and drizzle 1 teaspoon of oil over each fillet.
 Place the asparagus alongside, drizzle with 1 teaspoon of oil and season with black pepper.